 - MWB: Manual white balance lets you adjust red and blue levels to control over the hue of the scene.
 You have two sliders; WB Gain Circuit R controls the red gain, WB Gain Circuit B controls the blue gain.
-Raising red consequently decreases greenish hues, while raising blue decreases yellow. - AWB1: Automatic white balance based on the most common lighting situations.
-Useful for variable lighting such as outside where there is daylight in the daytime and bright artificial lighting in the evening. - Locked WB: This uses a sample white shade, then keeps those measurements.
-It's best used for constant lighting.
-Hold a white object in front of the camera so that it is well lit and largely fills the screen.
-The camera calibrates white balance based on the object's color in the current lighting.
-Once the object is removed, white balance is locked.
+Raising red consequently decreases greenish hues, while raising blue decreases yellow. - Outdoor: Select this when the camera is installed in outdoor environment.
+It's useful for places where the ligting varies from daylight to bright artificial lighting in the evening. - Indoor: Select this mode when the camera is installed where there is a constant level of lighting. - Fluorescent Lamp: This uses a predefined white balance to compensate for fluorescent lighting. - Sodium Lamp: This uses a predefined white balance to compensate for sodium lamp lighting. - ATW: Auto-Tracking White mode continuously adjusts the picture time according to the color temperature of the scene. - Auto: Here, the camera retains color balance automatically according to the current color temperature.

-- Fluorescent Lamp: This uses a predefined white balance to compensate for fluorescent lighting. - Incandescent Lamp: This predefinition compensates for standard incandescent lighting. - Warm Light Lamp: Use this stock setting for surveillance lit by warm light incandescent lamps. - Natural Light: This setting is designed for outdoor surveillance cameras.